 However, life turned out to be full of surprises: I had the good fortune to communicate with Shafarevich for a decade, and this communication is one of the most strong and vivid impressions of my life.
 Unfortunately, this vivid impression is difficult to convey on paper, so I decided to focus on one issue that I believe is of great interest.

 In some of Shafarevich's works we find reflections on mathematics and on science in general.
-Here we are dealing with a very rare phenomenon~-- a view of mathematics by the greatest mathematician, but a view not {from within}, but {from outside}.
+Here we are dealing with a very rare phenomenon~-- a view of mathematics by a greatest mathematician taken from the outside.

 As we know, Shafarevich was fascinated by mathematics in his school years, then externally graduated from the Faculty of Mechanics and Mathematics of the Moscow State University at the age of 17, obtained his first scientific results and became a professor six years later.
 I remembered the following episode: I once asked Shafarevich what I could read about an old mathematical theory of Alfred Clebsch.
-After a moment's thought, he named the book ``Vorlesungen \"uber Geometrie'' by Felix Klein and added that he had read it as a schoolboy and it had made a great impression on him: {\it I had two books, which I was reading at the same time: the Klein book and ``The Three Musketeers'' by Alexandre Dumas.
+After a moment's thought, he named the book ``Vorlesungen \"uber Geometrie'' by Felix Klein and added that he had read it as a schoolchild and it had made a great impression on him: {\it I had two books, which I was reading at the same time: the Klein book and ``The Three Musketeers'' by Alexandre Dumas.